Interview with Shoutout Colorado Magazine

 I continually update this website with new images of birds.
 This is where I will “introduce” them so that you can have just one place to look until I assign them to one of the galleries.
 So even if you’ve viewed my entire website many times, you will only need to come back to this page to see what’s new.
 As always, click any image to enlarge.

-Below - This is a very rare Dunlin I spotted in the South Platte River
+Below - Here are more photos of ducks I recently spotted in the South Platte River

 What is Bird Street Photography?